Elizabeth Adams (madam): Convictions and later life

-Court records indicate Adams was arrested on four occasions between 1972 and 1983 on pimping and pandering charges and convicted of pandering in 1974 and 1982.
-She was arrested in April 1988 on two counts of pandering and one count of pimping when the District Attorney had sufficient evidence.
-An undercover female police officer posed as a potential sex worker and provided evidence via a clandestine tape recording, as well as a testimony from one of her women.
+Court records indicate Adams was arrested on four occasions between 1972 and 1983, on charges of pimping and pandering, and convicted of pandering in 1974 and 1982.
+She was arrested in April 1988 on two counts of pandering and one count of pimping when the District Attorney had sufficient evidence; an undercover female police officer posed as a potential sex worker and provided evidence via a clandestine tape recording, as well as a testimony from one of her women.

-After law enforcement officers testified she had provided information about homicide suspects, drug dealers and terrorists, plea-bargaining led prosecutors to agree that she should receive a probation order lasting 18 months when the case came to court in 1991.
+After law enforcement officers testified that Adams had provided information about homicide suspects, drug dealers and terrorists, plea-bargaining led prosecutors to agree that she should receive a probation order lasting 18 months when the case came to court in 1991.
 She later claimed Heidi Fleiss, for whom she had originally been a mentor, had stolen her list of clients.
-Fleiss said she was Adams assistant at the time of her own arrest in 1993, but a female officer of the LAPD alleged Fleiss was Adams "number one 'girl'".
+Fleiss said she was Adams' assistant at the time of her own arrest in 1993, but a female officer of the LAPD alleged Fleiss was Adams' "number one 'girl'".

-A theft of jewelry from Adams home was reported in late 1992 was partially solved in March 1993 and the Los Angeles Police Department (L.A.P.D.) returned the few recovered items, along with 16 of her personal notebooks.
+A theft of jewelry from Adams' home was reported in late 1992 and partially solved in March 1993; the Los Angeles Police Department (L.A.P.D.) returned the few recovered items, along with 16 of her personal notebooks.
 Madam 90210: My Life as Madam to the Rich and Famous, written by Adams in collaboration with William Stadiem, was published in 1993.

-Adams died at the Cedars-Sinai Medical Center in Los Angeles, (reputedly) aged 60, after open heart surgery and the ending of life support.
+Adams died at the Cedars-Sinai Medical Center in Los Angeles, (reputedly) at the age of 60, after open heart surgery and the ending of life support.
 Her son, Scott, also of Los Angeles, survived her.

+In popular culture

+Adams was the inspiration behind the character Madam Nadja played by actress Tracey Ullman in the comedy series Tracey Takes On...